piccard21/vue-magic-line/README.md

 ## Features

 - use the power of flex for the tabs layout
-- multiple options for styling
+- style the tabs by properties or by overwriting the css classes
-- disable tab
+- disabled tabs possible

 ## Configuration